 The formal written case analysis is the Oscar Mayer: Strategic Planning case.

-(Due Your written recommendation is limited to 800 words plus no more than three exhibits.
-Discussion questions for the case write-up are noted in the syllabus.
+Your written recommendation is limited to 800 words plus no more than three exhibits.
 Written case analyses are due at the start of the class.
 No late papers will be accepted.